-Whether shopping for Christmas gifts or treating yourself to a bargain, the price tag on show is only the opening bid it is not set in tablets of stone and a small fortune can be saved each year with a few tricks up your sleeve.
+Whether shopping for Christmas gifts, checking out the Black Friday Sales or treating yourself to a bargain like a brand new bike, the price tag on show is only the opening bid it is not set in tablets of stone and a small fortune can be saved each year with a few tricks up your sleeve.

 Act like red riding hood, but have the wolf within